regdude/anal/README.md

 Note: As with any massage, consider using a massage oil.
 For internal anal massage consider using a lube, oil and silicone based lubes work the best for anal massages.

-Start the massage on the butt cheek area, use light, but noticeable strokes around the butt area, don't to light touches, you need to add some pressure to massage the muscles.
+Start the massage on the butt cheek area, use light, but noticeable strokes around the butt area, don't be too light touches, you need to add some pressure to massage the muscles.
 Communicate with the person to better understand how much pressure you need to apply, ask what feels better by increasing pressure.
-Sometimes the person will want a lot of force on those butt cheeks to even feel the pressure through the fat of the butt cheeks.
+Sometimes the person will want a lot of force on butt cheeks to even feel the pressure through the fat of the butt cheeks.
 Vibrations on the butt cheeks and the thighs can also feel pleasant for some people.
 Focus on the lower back, butt cheeks and thighs.
 Consider squeezing the sit bones (the lower part of the butt cheeks), those are highly sensitive and can bring a lot of sensation.

 Try spreading the butt cheeks with your hands lightly in circular motions or try rubbing the butt cheeks against each other gently.
 Try blowing the anus area with hot or cold air to bring a different sensation, ask the person what they find more pleasant.
 Try massaging the tailbone, it does not need a lot of pressure since the skin is very close to the bone in that area, but you need to keep a lookout for signs that the person starts to feel you are massaging the area since it is also possible to not add enough pressure, consider asking the person whether the person would like more pressure on that area or not.